zizisoft/gitlock/README.md

 gitlock config push-default <value>
 ```

-This represents the behavior when typing `gitlock push`.
+This represents the behavior before push when typing `gitlock push`.
 Allowed values are "lock", "lock, timestamp", "lock, sign", "lock, sign, timestamp".
 The default is "lock".

-For example, if set to "lock, timestamp", when typing `gitlock` it will automatically timestamp after locking.
-But normally you don't need to use this and timestamp on every commit, as every timestamp will occupy 1-4 KB of space.
-A more reasonable strategy is to timestamp before push (i.e. before everyone know it).
+For example, if set to "lock, timestamp", when typing `gitlock push` it will automatically timestamp after locking.

 Synopsis 5: